bio-tools/biotoolsShim/json2rdf/README.md

 # Motivations
+Bio.Tools makes use of the EDAM ontology to semmantically annotate bioinformatics software and data resources.
+However, it is not yet possible to publish and share Bio.Tools content as Linked Data.
+In addition it is not yet possible to query Bio.Tools with graph patterns and leverage semantic web qerying/reasoning possibilities.

+This prototype aims at transforming Bio.Tools content into RDF so that content can be better shared on the web, and better exploited through advanced querying and reasoning.

 # Prerequisites
 You first need to install python dependencies.
 They are specified in the `requirements.txt` file and can be automatically downloaded with Conda: